 - Installed driver side windshield wiper motor and parts.

-The weekend of February 2-4, 2018 Loren and I drove to Richland, WA to get our first look at the new and improved Sand Ship Discovery.
-Laurence had arranged for a reporter, Alex Burch from KEPRTV, the Tri-Cities local CBS station to film the event.
+On February 2-4, 2018, Loren and I drove to Richland, WA, to get our first look at the new and improved Sand Ship Discovery.
+Laurence had arranged for a reporter, Alex Burch, from KEPRTV, the Tri-Cities local CBS station, to film the event.

 Presentation of the Sand Ship Discovery